The post New to Diary of a Muzungu? Start here 😁🦍🌳🦁 appeared first on Diary of a Muzungu.

 Gorilla tracking tourism and numerous community tourism initiatives all help raise funds and awareness the plight of the endangered mountain gorillas.

-Ultimate Guide to Mountain Gorilla Tracking.
+For gorilla tracking stories and Uganda and Rwanda travel advice, click on the hyperlinks in the Ultimate Guide to Mountain Gorilla Tracking.
 Looking for more info?
 Check out my Travel Directory or Contact the Muzungu.

 The post Are mountain gorillas endangered? appeared first on Diary of a Muzungu.

-Visitors to Uganda are often driven straight upcountry, away from the congested capital.
+]]>Visitors to Uganda are often driven straight upcountry, away from the congested capital.
 That’s understandable since the country’s main draw are the National Parks.
 Also, since most visitors live in towns, you can understand they don’t find the idea of a busy city appealing.
 Kampala is where the crime is – like cities the world over – yet it’s dynamic (and I always feel a sense of excitement as I approach the city).
 Many now realise we have underestimated Kampala’s attractions and in 2022 Uganda Tourism Board opened a tourism information office in the grounds of the Sheraton Kampala Hotel.

 Kampala – affectionately known by some as KLA – is a great place to live.
 This crazy, noisy, congested city can drive you nuts at times but there’s always something going on.
 Eh!
 I hardly know where to start…